techieshrink/techieshrinktechie/README.md

 - 👋 Hi, I’m @techieshrinktechie
 - 👀 I’m interested in learning more about coding
-- 🌱 I’m currently learning responsive web design
+- 🌱 I’m currently learning R

 <!---